Get an annual AARP membership for only $9. Offer ends 12/11.

 How Do I Pay For Long-Term Care?

 Paying for long-term care often involves a combination of funding sources.
 Medicare does not typically cover long-term care, and Medicaid coverage for LTC varies from state to state.
-For this reason, many people either pay for the costs out of pocket or acquire long-term care insurance to cover for a part of their care.
+For this reason, many people either pay for the costs out of pocket or acquire long-term care insurance to cover a part of their care.

 According to Genworth, the estimated median cost of long-term care in 2024 is $5,511 per month for assisted living and $10,025 per month for a private room in a nursing home.
 Even if you have substantial retirement savings and don’t anticipate needing care for an extended period, you should still consider acquiring long-term care insurance in retirement.